-Refer to control flow table for the relationship of solenoid to direction of flow.
+Refer to the pump output flow direction vs. control signal table for the relationship of solenoid to direction of flow.

 Swashplate angle sensor for EDC controls

 The angle sensor detects the swash plate position with an accuracy dependent upon the calibration effort done for the application and direction of rotation from the neutral position.
 At minimum the sensor can be used for forward, neutral and reverse (FNR) detection.